Luke fon Fabre: Reception

 Critical reception to Luke fon Fabre has ranged from negative to positive based on his appearances in Tales of the Abyss.
 Based on his first impression of the game, Jeff Haynes from IGN called Luke a "spoiled and sheltered child" and noted how he was the opposite of Tear.
-GameSpot's Ashton Raze noted that Luke "is highly obnoxious, at least at first, and the way the other characters riff off his behavior is entertaining."
+GameSpots Ashton Raze noted that Luke "is highly obnoxious, at least at first, and the way the other characters riff off his behavior is entertaining."
 Casey Brienza from Anime News Network (ANN) saw Luke's interactions with Cheagle Mieu as a big appeal in the anime's second episode.
 "Anyone who has ever briefly nurtured homicidal thoughts when confronted by yet another cute anime creature will rejoice at his comedic whack-a-mole treatment and die laughing at his instantaneous hatred of its high-pitched squeal".
 Carl Kimlinger also from ANN found the character irritating.
 Christian Nutt of GamesRadar noted that Luke will probably annoy most players saying "though any guy who's made it through his teens will wince... this stuff cuts close to the bone."
 He also annoys the game's other characters and "when the first big plot twist hits, they take it out on him - too much".
-Alex Fuller of RPGamer commented that: "The exceedingly good handling of character development is easily Abyss' biggest storytelling strength.
+Alex Fuller of RPGamer commented that: "The exceedingly good handling of character development is easily Abyss biggest storytelling strength.
 Luke's journey from selfish and sheltered brat into the final hero of the game is plotted superbly."
 Dan Whitehead of Eurogamer commented that Luke, in particular, stands out within the RPG genre's heroes "as his evolution from spoiled brat to worthy hero is enjoyably organic."

 RPGFan's Abraham Ashton Liu commented that Luke was highly different from previous Tales protagonists because of his prominent unlikable traits which made his growth in the game highly notable.
 Game Informers Kimberley Wallace praised the development of the character as well as his relationship with Tear, commenting the two had one of the best moments in the game during the ending.
 On the other hand, Keza MacDonald of IGN felt his character development was "from total obnoxious jerk to slightly less of an obnoxious jerk" as the other characters were more likable than him.
 UK Anime Network's Kevin Leathers said that while Luke's development lacked originality, in the end manages to entertains players.